Domestic Violence

 Seeking to use Domestic Violence as Grounds for Divorce?

-California is a no-fault divorce state, meaning that an individual or couple does not need any reason to file for divorce to end the marriage besides the fact that irreconcilable differences have arisen in the marriage that have led to the irremediable breakdown of the marriage.
-However, the California no-fault rule does not apply to domestic violence.
 Some people may need immediate protective relief in a threatened or actual “domestic violence” situation.
 In this case, an immediate appointment should be scheduled so that necessary ex parte (emergency) orders may be obtained.
 While a domestic violence hearing often occurs during a divorce proceeding, domestic violence is a separate proceeding from a divorce proceeding, and can proceed even if a divorce petition has not been filed.

 Most organizations recognize that domestic violence is a “systematic pattern of power and control perpetrated by one intimate partner against another.”
 However, domestic violence law has been slower to align with the literature and has mostly defined domestic violence according to physical injury.
 One notable exception in California is Family Code section 6203(b) which contains specific language noting that domestic abuse is not limited to the infliction of physical injury or assault.
 Family Code section 6320 goes further in listing behavior a court may enjoin through a domestic violence restraining order, including disturbing the peace of the protected party.

-Coercive control is a gendered pattern of behavior used mostly by men to dominate women in personal life through the deprivation of rights and resources.
+Coercive control is a gendered pattern of behavior used mostly by men to dominate women in their personal lives through the deprivation of rights and resources.
 The particular harm of coercive control lies in its constant and repetitive infliction of liberty deprivations that work together to isolate the victim and deprive her of connections to resources, friends, family, and other sources of support.
 Since January 2021, coercive control has become part of California’s Family Code definition of disturbing the peace.

 The greatest loss of power for an abuser is at the time the victim decides to leave the relationship.
 This is also the most dangerous time for the victim.
-The presence of children in the relationship provides abusers further opportunity to exert control over the primary victim.
-This control may begin even before dissolution of the relationship.
+The presence of children in the relationship provides abusers further opportunities to exert control over the primary victim.
+This control may begin even before the dissolution of the relationship.
 Often, the abuser threatens to harm or take away the children if the victim leaves.

 If you and / or your children are the victim of domestic violence or abuse, a Westlake Village divorce lawyer from Richard Ross Associates can help by providing the knowledgeable counsel and representation you need.